huangtiansheng/fedslr/readme.md

 ```
 @article{huang2022fusion,
   title={Fusion of Global and Local Knowledge for Personalized Federated Learning},
-  author={Huang, Tiansheng and Shen, Li and Sun, Yan and Lin, Weiwei and Dacheng Tao},
+  author={Huang, Tiansheng and Shen, Li and Sun, Yan and Lin, Weiwei and Tao, Dacheng},
 }
 ```